 But with the growth of massive companies, the “personal” part disappeared for much of the 20th century.
 Personal branding never played a role in people buying Coke products or Dawn dish soap.
 However, the digital age has brought personality back into the mix of how we do business.

 Today, personal branding is vital for anyone who wants to use their online presence as a way to grow in their career.
 This can include artists, editors, designers, teachers, and many others.
 Once, customers would have stepped into your shop or studio to get to know you.
-Today, they find you online, and will probably never meet you in person.
+Today, they find you online, and may never meet you in person at all.
 Personal branding takes the place of a personal meeting to show them what you’re all about.

 What Makes a Good Personal Brand?

 Many people feel an aversion to the concept of personal branding because they think it means being fake.
 However, the only thing that can make a personal brand successful is authenticity.